veloce/scalachessjs/README.md

 ## Features

-* Fully asynchronous: runs in a web worker, it does not block your UI while you're computing chess logic.
+* Fully asynchronous and does not block the main thread: as it is executed in a web worker, you can safely compute chess logic while running screen animations
 * Completely stateless: you send the complete game position in each request, either with FEN or PGN
 * Built from extensively tested code: the scalachess library is by itself well tested